How to Make Kosher Dill Pickles

 My husband's dill pickles

 To store your pickles, replace the cotton cloth with a lid and place the jar in the fridge.
-Always use impeccably clean utensils to remove the pickles from the jar.
+Always use impeccably clean utensils to remove the pickles from the jar to avoid contamination and spoilage.

 In radiant health, passionately raw - Dominique